usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>Specifies how vortex nodes and control points are to be distributed along the wing segment.
 Can be "linear", "cosine_cluster", or a list of span locations. "linear" will distribute the control points and vortex nodes evenly along the span. "cosine_cluster" will implement traditional cosine clustering, where points are spaced evenly in theta causing them to cluster at the tips of each segment.
 If this is a list, it must be an ordered list of span locations of length 2N+1 explicitly giving the span fraction location of each vortex node and control point.
 Should be arranged as ```[node_0_loc, cp_0_loc, node_1_loc, cp_1_loc,..., node_N_loc, cp_N_loc, node_N+1_loc]```.
 Defaults to "cosine_cluster".
 >>>>
 >>>>**"flap_edge_cluster" : bool, optional**
 >>>>>If true, control points will be clustered around the edges of control surfaces.
 Can only be used if "distribution" is "cosine_cluster".
-Defaults to true.
+Defaults to True.
 >>>>
 >>>>**"cluster_points" : list, optional**
 >>>>>If extra clustering is desired (for example at a sharp change in geometry) the user can specify a list of additional span fractions here about which control points should be clustered.
 Can only be used is "distribution" is "cosine_cluster".
 Defaults to no extra clustering.